-City manners: Should you talk on an elevator?
+Etiquette in an elevator: Should we be chatting it up while we’re going down?

 It’s one thing to enjoy a moment of quiet mindfulness on an elevator, she says, but if you’re shutting down because you’re worried people might judge you for talking to them, that limits your opportunities to connect with people.

-An elevator ride can “create shared experiences that go some way to eliminating this loneliness that people may feel in a built-up environment,” theyssenkrupp in a statement.
+An elevator ride can “create shared experiences that go some way to eliminating this loneliness that people may feel in a built-up environment,” theyssenkrupp said in a statement.

 But not every elevator manufacturer wants their product to become a venue for chitchat.
 Mowrey Elevator offers a guide to personal space on elevators and advice on when it’s OK to talk.